 Deb Ryun, Executive Director

-Deb Ryun has been the Executive Director of the Wild Rivers Conservancy since October 2009.
-She has 25+ years of experience with management and coordination of multi-stakeholder initiatives; watershed-level planning; and implementation of on-the-ground projects to protect land and water.
-Deb provides overall leadership for and management of the Wild Rivers Conservancy.
+Deb Ryun has been the Executive Director of the Conservancy since October 2009.
+She has 25 years of experience with management and coordination of multi-stakeholder initiatives; watershed-level planning; and implementation of on-the-ground projects to protect land and water.
+Deb provides overall leadership and management of the Wild Rivers Conservancy.
 She is the public face of the Conservancy and represents the organization before various audiences.
 During the open water season, Deb spends much of her free time enjoying all that the Namekagon and St. Croix Rivers offer.

 Email: dryun (at) wildriversconservancy.org